robcarver17/pysystemtrade/docs/userguide.md

 - `pandl_across_subsystems`: group together all subsystem p&l (not the same as portfolio!
 Instrument weights aren't used)
 - `pandl_for_trading_rule`: how a trading rule has done agggregated over all instruments, using instrument weights and IDM to weight.
 - `pandl_for_trading_rule_unweighted`: how a trading rule has done over all instruments, unweighted
+- `pandl_for_instrument_rules`: how all trading rules have done for a particular instrument
 - `pandl_for_instrument_rules_unweighted`: how all trading rules have done for one instrument, unweighted
 - `pandl_for_instrument_forecast`: work out how well a particular trading rule variation has done with a particular instrument